F.C. Kheybar Khorramabad: Supporters and fans

-Khyber Khorramabad, known as Khyber Lortbaran, one of the most popular teams in Lorestan province; whose fans are not limited to Lorestan province and have fans in all Lurish provinces.
+Kheybar Khorramabad, also known as Kheybar Lortbaran, is one of the most popular teams in Lorestan province, whose fans are not limited only to Lorestan province, but also has fans in all Lurish provinces.

 Stadium

 The club currently plays its games at the 8,000-seat Takhti Khorramabad.

-In the future, the club wants to play its games in the Lor Arena.
+In the future, the club plans to play its games in the stadium named Lor Arena.
 The stadium was completed in 2024 with a capacity of 15,000 seats.
 The stadium has now been handed over to Kheybar and the club is planning to expand it to 23,000 seats.